OpenHPS/openhps.org/docs/tutorials.md

 ## About
 Outdoors we rely on Global Positioning System (GPS) to know our position.
 Positioning in general goes way beyond the outdoor scenario, indoors technologies like Bluetooth, UWB or Wi-Fi help to determine a position - and on a more smaller scale, positioning can be used to track the location of an item on a table or game board.

 A multitude of technologies and algorithms exist - each with their own pros and cons for different scenarios.
+OpenHPS attempts to offer a framework to support these technologies and algorithms to develop prototype or production-ready positioning systems.

 ## Positioning Technologies and Algorithms
 Each technology can be used differently in order to obtain a (partial) position.